alkadikna/alkadikna/README.md

 </p>

 <p align="center">
-  An Informatics Engineering student at Universitas Brawijaya with a passion for building scalable, end-to-end Machine Learning solutions.
+  A humble person with a passion for AI and Data.
 </p>

 ---